kubermatic/kubermatic/docs/proposals/project-user-resource-quotas.md

 }

 type ResourceQuotaSpec struct {
+	// QuotaSubject describes the object (user or project) for which the quota is applied to.
+	QuotaSubject *QuotaSubject `json:"quotaSubject"`
 	// Datacenter is the name of the datacenter for which a resource quota should be set.
     Datacenter     string          `json:"datacenter,omitempty"`
 	// ResourceQuotas is a map of maximum resource quotas per resource ResourceQuotas corev1.ResourceList `json:"resourceQuotas"` }

+type QuotaSubject struct {
+    // Type of the subject, can be `user` or `project` Type string `json:"type"`
+    // Name of the quota subject
+    Name string `json:"name"`
+}

 type ResourceQuotaStatus struct {